 Emergencies are events that immediately threaten life, health, property, general welfare or natural resources, and require a prompt response.
-For the Department's major environmental regulatory permit programs, the Uniform Procedures Regulations provide for expedited project review and issuance of an Emergency Authorization.
+For the Department's major environmental regulatory permit programs, the Uniform Procedures Regulations (link leaves DEC website) provide for expedited project review and issuance of an Emergency Authorization.

 How to Request an Emergency Authorization